Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Email/samples/Sample5_SendEmailWithAttachmentAsync.md

 ```

 ### Send email with attachments
 Azure Communication Services support sending emails with attachments.
-Adding an optional `contentId` parameter to the `EmailAttachment` constructor will make the attachment an inline attachment.
-See [EmailAttachmentType][email_attachmentTypes] for a list of supported attachments.
+See [EmailAttachmentType][email_attachmentTypes] for a list of supported attachments
 ```C# Snippet:Azure_Communication_Email_Send_With_Attachments_Async
 // Create the EmailMessage
 var emailMessage = new EmailMessage(